 Since my Chinese language attrition is partly due to repression of painful childhood experiences, I have been determined to make Chinese learning positive for both of us.
 Otherwise, we have no need to learn Chinese, because English is compulsory in our community.

 Learning Chinese has been challenging, but I am grateful for this second chance with my children.
-We are making special memories together, and love is the magic ingredient.
-My children know that Chinese learning is difficult for mommy, but I try to set a positive example for them.
+We are making special memories, and love is the magic ingredient.
+My children know that Chinese learning is difficult for mommy, but I try to set a positive example.
 If I can’t be their cheerleader and role model, who will?
 I have the privilege to shape my children’s opportunities and perspective on life.

 How did I know that my daughter was ready to read Chinese?